msantam2/color-connect/README.md

 | Game (Business) logic | Presentation logic | Global application state |

 The React component hierarchy is as follows:<br></br>

 Game > Board > Tile<br></br>

 This hierarchy, when working with Redux, allows for a simple-to-follow (and debug) uni-directional data flow that trickles down to the Tile component, where the majority of the user interaction is handled.
 This makes sense: when boiled down, the user is primarily interfacing with the tiles themselves.

 The application state is abstracted out and kept in the Redux store.
 This results in a 'single source of truth', minimizing local state within components and allowing the app to be maintainable and easy to understand.
-The global store contains the following data:
+The global store contains the following properties:
 ```js
 const preloadedState = {
   board: board,